ptisma/nfs-cluster/nfs/README.md

 mkdir /nfs

-Use this if you are using the no root squash option (disables the translation from root user on client into a non privileged user on server): sudo chown nobody:nogroup /nfs
+Use this if you are using the root squash option (disables the translation from root user on client into a non privileged user on server): sudo chown nobody:nogroup /nfs

 Add this line in /etc/exports: